markmead/tailwind-group-classes/README.md

 </label>
 ```

-Much cleaner.
 Let's break down what is happening.

-First, we need to add a `tw-group` attribute to the element, this tells the JavaScript that it exists.
+First, we add the `tw-group` attribute to the element, this tells the JavaScript that it exists.

 After that we can add as many `tw-group.[modifiers]="..."` to the element as needed.

-It's worth noting that you can add as many modifiers as you need to `tw-group` which makes it work great with `dark:` classes.
-Here's an example of that.
+You can add as many modifiers to `tw-group` as you need, which works great with `dark:` classes.
+Here's an example.

 ```html
 <div